 BethAnna Jones, Barbara Schweitzer, and Sydney Ng attended the 21st Annual Nebraska Conference for Undergraduate Women in Mathematics.
-BethAnna and Barbara presented REU research performed in the 2018 summer.
+BethAnna and Barbara presented research completed in the 2018 summer.

 Distinguished Teaching Professor Gary Towsley received the 2018 Faculty Career Achievement Award.